Last Updated on 8 January, 2021 by Veronica

 Coimbra, Tomar, San Pedro de Moel and Nazare

 Yesterday afternoon, you visited Coimbra, but you can also do it this morning.
-In the afternoon, you can go to Tomar where there is the most important Monastery and Templar castle in Portugal.
-That’s where the Templars established their base when they were expelled from Europe.
+Then, in the afternoon, you can go to Tomar, where there is the most important Monastery and Templar castle in Portugal.

 You can spend the night in Tomar or nearby.
 We took advantage and went to Marinha Grande and San Pedro de Moel to watch the sunset and dine in Nazaré.

-You can sleep in Nazaré, (check the hotels) or on the way to Lisbon, it’s an hour and a half.
+You can sleep in Nazaré (check the hotels) or on the way to Lisbon, it’s an hour and a half.

 Batalha, Alcobaça, Abidos, Peniche, Ericeira and CasCais

-From Abidos, we go to Peniche, which has a picturesque fort on the coast and its beaches with waves they call “supertubes” where one of the world’s surf contests is held.
+From Abidos, we go to Peniche, which has a picturesque fort on the coast and its beaches with waves they call “supertubes,” where one of the world’s surf contests is held.

 And we went to Cascais.
 It’s late for sure, so you have to rest, then tomorrow it’s time to go on.